Coach Morriss' Bears look to tally a winning record with a victory over No. 22 Texas A&M Sat., Oct, 28.

 "The second half with didn't run anything we ran in the first half on defense.
 It just wasn't working so I wasn't going to put [our defense] back into spots where they couldn't handle it.
 So we switched it up.
 It worked out and it worked out really well for us.
 Our players got into it and they started executing their gaps.
 I mean, we shut them down in the fourth quarter. [

 "Our guys woke up and really played an outstanding fourth quarter.
 Like I said, it's probably one of the best fourth quarters that I've been involved with since I've been here.
 We responded really well and I think it was a great victory for us as a team.
 I know our guys now have a fond appreciation of how well our offense has been trying and how well they played this last week.
 It really was a shot in the arm for everybody."

 "They're a good football team.
 They are a fantastic football team.
 They're 7-1; the only game they lost was to Tech who really did a great of throwing the ball against them.
-Like I said, in my mind, they are close to first or right up in there with the University of Texas as being an outstanding team in the Big 12 South and the whole Big 12.
+Like I said, in my mind, they are close to first or right up in there with the

 "We consider them as one of if not the toughest opponent we're going to face.
 So you get fired up.
 You should get fired up for every game but this is a special game.
 The way it's fallen the past couple of games.
 Our guys don't feel intimidated by them but they understand that, in particular this year, they are a really good football team."

 On the defense in the